Maeview/AxIom_Data_Hub_mcp/README.md

 ## Installation

+1. Open Settings: In the Claude Desktop app, click the Menu icon (three horizontal lines) in the top-left corner -> File and select Settings.
+    - Shortcut: Press Ctrl + , on Windows or Cmd + , on macOS.
+2. Navigate to Developer: In the settings sidebar, click on the Developer tab.
+3. Edit Config: Click the Edit Config button.
+This will open your claude directory and select the claude_desktop_config.json file.
+4. Update JSON: Insert the ADH server configuration into the mcpServers object and save the file.

 To integrate the AxIom Data Hub into your local environment (e.g., Claude Desktop), add the following configuration to your `claude_desktop_config.json`:

 ```json